 1] Check iCloud Status

-- Look which colored dots appear next to the iCloud drive.
+- Reaching there, check the colored dot available left of “iCloud drive”.
 If it is green, then everything is fine.

 - However, if this dot displays a red color, there must be some problem with Apple’s servers.

-- Even if its status show unavailable, we suggest waiting for at least a few hours then try again.
+- Even if its status show unavailable, we suggest waiting for at least a few hours and then trying again.

 2] Restart iCloud Drive